granolocks/gabekoss.com/content/blog/2014-03-24-introducing_snapi_the_snap_in_api_generator.md

 One of the challenges I have been working on at work surrounds rapid creation of liteweight web APIs.
-We develop functionality for a variety of different network security sensors and have to be able to quickly disclose to a variety of clients the capabilities of the different APIs.
+We develop functionality for a variety of different network security sensors and have to be able to quickly disclose to a variety of clients the capabilities of the individual systems.

-As a result of this I created a Ruby Gem called `Snapi` which we have released under GPLv3.
+In light of this I have started developing a Ruby Gem called `Snapi` which we have released under GPLv3.

 The [Github project is here](https://github.com/pwnieexpress/snapi).
 I also maintain a [personal fork](https://github.com/granolocks/snapi).